d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 ```

 <!--
-Let us apply the kernel to the transposed image.
+We can now apply the kernel to the transposed image.
 As expected, it vanishes.
 The kernel `K` only detects vertical edges.
 -->